 Census Date: Census date is an official campus-wide date that falls approximately two and one-half weeks after the first day of class in each term.
-Census date is the deadline for several processes, including registering via UCDAccess, adding classes without instructor and Dean approvals, dropping classes (with tuition adjustment), requesting No Credit or Pass/Fail grades, registering for candidate for degree, applying for graduation, submitting the faculty/staff waiver, and petitioning for reduction in dissertation hours.
+Census date is the deadline for several processes, including registering by telephone, adding classes without instructor and Dean approvals, dropping classes (with tuition adjustment), requesting No Credit or Pass/Fail grades, registering for candidate for degree, submitting the faculty/staff waiver, and petitioning for reduction in dissertation hours.